Photon-AI-Research/NeuralSolvers/README.md

 # Introduction
 Neural Solvers are neural network based solver for partial differential equations and inverse problems.
 The framework implements the physics-informed neural network approach on scale.
-Physically informed neural networks allow strong scaling by design.
+Physics informed neural networks allow strong scaling by design.
 Therefore, we have developed a framework that uses data parallelism to accelerate the training of physically informed neural networks significantly.
 To implement data parallelism, we use the <a href="https://github.com/horovod/horovod">Horovod</a> framework, which provides near-ideal speedup on multi-GPU regimes.